MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/ctime-class.md

     > [!NOTE]
     >  The constructor using **DBTIMESTAMP** parameter is only available when OLEDB.h is included.

  For more information, see the [SYSTEMTIME](http://msdn.microsoft.com/library/windows/desktop/ms724950) and [FILETIME](http://msdn.microsoft.com/library/windows/desktop/ms724284) structure in the [!INCLUDE[winSDK](../../includes/winsdk-md.md)].
-Also see the [MS-DOS Date and Time](http://msdn.microsoft.com/library/windows/desktop/ms724503) entry in the [!INCLUDE[winsdkshort](../../includes/winsdkshort-md.md)].
+Also see the [MS-DOS Date and Time](http://msdn.microsoft.com/library/windows/desktop/ms724503) entry in the Windows SDK.

 ### Example
  [!code-cpp[NVC_ATLMFC_Utilities#148](../../snippets/cpp/VS_Snippets_Cpp/NVC_ATLMFC_Utilities/Cpp/NVC_ATLMFC_Utilities.cpp#148)]